ValueMap

 This part of the website is free, and I intend on keeping it free forever.
 I’m not trying to sell you a course here.
 This is my best attempt at spreading the wealth.
 You should refer back to the explanations at your leisure.
 And please, if you have any doubts, shoot me a message, maybe it is a question other people also have, and I can improve the website further.

-Then we got the website itself.
-That’s where I provide you with the best tools and experience for analyzing stocks.
 I’ve put a lot of effort into these tools, and I’m constantly working to improve them.
-You want some tool I don’t provide (yet), then shoot me a message and we’ll discuss the addition.
+If you want some tool I don’t provide (yet), then shoot me a message and we’ll discuss the addition.

-Don’t worry, you can always just stick to the blog and use some other tool.
+Don’t worry, you can always just stick to the blog and use some other tool 😉.

 I do make my best attempt at documenting the tools offered, showing how I use them.
 This makes it easy for a reader to apply their gained knowledge.

-What this is NOT
+What This is NOT

 It is important to lay out what we are NOT trying to achieve here.

-- This is not a course.
+1. This is not a course.
 I’m not trying to sell you (or up-sell you) in any course.
 I’m no guru, and I don’t intend to become one.

-- The tools are not gonna do the work for you.
+3. The tools are not gonna do the work for you.
 I have seen tools in the market that try to give you rankings of stocks, or give you checkmark or a point system.
 This tool will do no such thing.
 Heuristics are often useful, but a great investment may look like a bad company in the short term, and a great company depending on the price.
 If the computer could make those decisions for us, Warren Buffet would be out of a job.
 The tools are just that, tools.
 You need the knowledge to use them

 Some people have asked me to manage their money, and that is not something that has ever appealed to me.
 I’ve done it successfully for a brief period in the past, and I felt a much greater responsibility then when managing my own wealth.
 Specially because the market is often crazy: